Fuel4us/EventManagingApp/docs/red/1160634/sp1/README.md

 ## 3.3 Server and RPC

-The Home page displays what seems to be Workbooks that should reside in the server.
+The Notes page displays what seems to be Notes that should reside in the server.

-In the method **onReveal** the Home presenter invokes a WorkbookService asynchronously.
+In the method **onReveal** the Home presenter invokes a NoteService asynchronously.
 It uses the base communication mechanism of GWT called [GWT RPC](http://www.gwtproject.org/doc/latest/tutorial/RPC.html).

 Basically, it requires the definition of an interface for the service.
 In this case:

-	@RemoteServiceRelativePath("workbooksService")
+	@RemoteServiceRelativePath("notesService")
-	public interface WorkbooksService extends RemoteService {
+	public interface NotesService extends RemoteService {
-		ArrayList<WorkbookDescriptionDTO> getWorkbooks();
+		ArrayList<NoteDTO> getNotes();
 	}

 Note: The @RemoteServiceRelativePath annotation associates the service with a default path relative to the module base URL.